 Templeton studies a particular gene related to coronary artery disease, and sees clear evidence that it has been evolving throughout human prehistory.
 Genetics is too blunt a tool to identify more recent evolutionary changes, but Templeton sees no reason that the driving forces should have weakened.
 “All these factors tell me that natural selection is just as strong as ever, and that humans are still evolving and will continue to evolve,” he says.

-3 thoughts on “Are we still evolving?
+3 responses to “Are we still evolving?
 Gabrielle Walker”

 natural selection can respond to any environmental change provided that it lasts long enough